causztic/nextjs-blog/posts/gboard-autocompletion-bug.md

 ---
-title: Fixing a weird Gboard autocompletion bug on React components
+title: Fixing a weird Gboard interaction bug with React components
 date: '2021-08-20'
 published: true
 tags: ["code", "react"]
 ---

-In one of our projects, we have a CurrencyField class component that does several things:
+In one of our projects, we have a `CurrencyField` class component that does several things:

-- IE compatibility
 - onChange, adds in a comma to separate the thousands
 - onBlur, fills in missing decimal places

-Recently, a quality engineer raised a very interesting issue - while using our CurrencyField component on Android, it will automatically duplicate any input with a pattern of "100n" to "10,0n1,00n".
+Recently, a quality engineer raised a very interesting issue - while using `CurrencyField` on Android, it will automatically duplicate any input with a pattern of "100n" to "10,0n1,00n".

+> ADD .gif for bug replication

 ## Triage